Network Configuration Backups in rConfig V8 Core

 This gives you complete snapshots useful for both recovery and analysis.

-Section titled “Back up Storage”All backed-up configurations are stored in a hierarchical directory structure organized by category, device name, and date.
+Section titled “Backup storage”All backed-up configurations are stored in a hierarchical directory structure organised by category, device name, and date.

 Storage path example: